|Current Council||CSG Volunteer Fire Department||CSG Ambulance Service||Benoit 1st Nation||Taxes and Fees||Important Links||Municipal Services|

 Compiled by Jasen

 In 1497, in reaching Ktaqamkuk (Newfoundland), Giovanni Caboto recorded that the land they had discovered was already inhabited by people.
 It was the Basques who named Bay St. George including Cape St. George - Kwesowaak, NL.
 Caboto also named the various areas around the coasts.

-Captain James Cook recorded in his journals of finding a Mi'kmaq settlement at Cape St. George.
+Captain James Cook recorded in his journals of finding a Mi'kmaq settlement at Cape St. George - Kwesowaak, NL.
 This predates the recent record of French deserters leaving the French fishery around Red Island and finding refuge with area residents.
 It was illegal for French settlements to exist and the British treaties with the French permitted seasonal fishing activities only and no permanent structures were allowed.
 No one was tracking the movements of the Mi'kmaq.

 Due to lack of documentation, many European accounts incorectly assumed that these residents were all Acadians and this can be true only if one referes to the Mi'kmaq as Acadians.
 This is also to assume that they all originated from Acadia.
 A lack of written records as well a several unreliable and inaccurate ones seems to be their source material to base their assumptions.
 In actual fact there is information available for the area and it's first peoples.